Luciano Lamonarca: Artistic accomplishments

 Among the first performances in the United States was that at New York's Madison Square Garden for the opening of the worldwide premiere of the movie Carnera: The Walking Mountain.
-Among the honored guests at that occasion were the American Actor Burt Young and Academy Award Winner F. Murray Abraham.
-In April 2008, he was selected as the European representative for a concert held at the United Nations General Assembly where he sang before an audience of ambassadors, delegations, President of the 62nd Session of the General Assembly H.E.
+Among the guests at that occasion were the American actor Burt Young and Academy Award winner F. Murray Abraham.

+In April 2008, Lamonarca was selected as the European representative for a concert held at the United Nations General Assembly where he sang before an audience of ambassadors, delegations, President of the 62nd Session of the General Assembly H.E.
 Srgian Kerim, and Secretary-General Ban Ki-moon.
 Later in that same year, he performed with I Solisti del Teatro Regio di Parma at the Public Service Awards Ceremony, organized by the Department of Public Administration of the United Nations.

-In March 2009, he performed in a concert, titled "Mamma," at New York's Merkin Concert Hall.
-Then in 2010, he performed at New York's Lincoln Center for the Performing Arts in a concert that honored tenor Giovanni Consiglio and again in December when he sang at Carnegie Hall’s Weill Recital Hall in a concert-tribute to the United Nations Department of Peacekeeping Operations.
+In March 2009, he performed in a concert titled "Mamma" at New York's Merkin Concert Hall.
+Then in 2010, he performed at New York's Lincoln Center in a concert that honored tenor Giovanni Consiglio, and again in December when he sang at Carnegie Hall's Weill Recital Hall in a concert-tribute to the United Nations Department of Peacekeeping Operations.

-In 2011 at the Tenth Anniversary of the Attack on the Twin Towers in Westchester County (New York), his featured performance was broadcast by News 12.
-In November of the same year, he was again the featured performer at "United Academia," a concert celebrating the first anniversary of United Nations Academic Impact.
+In 2011, at the tenth anniversary of the attack on the Twin Towers in Westchester County (New York), his featured performance was broadcast by News 12.
+In November of the same year, he was again the featured performer at "United Academia", a concert celebrating the first anniversary of United Nations Academic Impact.

 In 2013, he returned to Merkin Concert Hall as a special performing guest of the United Nations Symphony Orchestra.
 In May, he performed for the first time in Chisinau, Moldova, at the prestigious Sala cu Orgă din Chișinău in a benefit concert, titled Sing for You, in support of the Regina Pacis Foundation.

 From 2014 to 2017, he invested his energy and time in performing in multiple concerts and events in support of charitable causes.
 On December 7, 2018, he returned to Weill Recital Hall where he performed with the Four Phantoms (Brent Barrett, Ciarán Sheehan, Franc D'Ambrosio, and Marcus Lovett).

-In December 2023 and in December 2024 he was a special performing guest of The United Nations Institute for Training and Research (UNITAR), opening the United Nations agency celebratory concerts both times at Carnegie Hall’s Stern Auditorium / Perelman Stage.
+In December 2023 and in December 2024 he was a special performing guest of The United Nations Institute for Training and Research (UNITAR), opening the United Nations agency celebratory concerts both times at Carnegie Hall's Stern Auditorium / Perelman Stage.

+In July 2025, Luciano the Monarch was awarded the "Best Male Singer (English)" prize at Catholic Music Awards 2025 at the Vatican for his performance of "The Song of Saint Pio," and in December 2025 he was bestowed the title of the first "Goodwill Ambassador" of the beloved Italian Christmas song "Tu Scendi dalle Stelle."